fionacu/ObservedCity/Contributing.md

 ## Thank you!

 Thanks in advance for your contributions.
-I'll give an attribution credit to any content/design contributions and will also look at adding a thank-you list of credits to the website post-Global Sprint (May 2018).
+I'll give an attribution credit to any content/design contributions and will add a thank-you list of credits to the post-Global Sprint issue of the newsletter (issue 4, May/June 2018).